abpframework/abp/docs/en/Blog-Posts/2022-05-09 v5_3_Preview/POST.md

 * Global Features were only accessible from the C# code.
 From this version and on, Global Features can be also provided from application configurations.
 See [#12043](https://github.com/abpframework/abp/pull/12043).
 * Getting the user's detailed information (name, surname and phone number) from external login.
 See [#12085](https://github.com/abpframework/abp/pull/12085).
 * Date Pipes for Angular.
 See [#11909](https://github.com/abpframework/abp/issues/11909).
-* A bug has been reported to us about a plain password leak on the `AbpAuditLogActions` table for the **TenantCreateDto.AdminPassword**.
-We've [fixed this problem](https://github.com/abpframework/abp/pull/12499), and it will be available in the next release.

 If you want to see more details, you can check [the release on GitHub](https://github.com/abpframework/abp/releases/tag/5.3.0-rc.1), which contains a list of all the issues and pull requests closed with this version.